Kids Ideas for Spreading Kindness

 I gave my friend $5 when he lost his money at the spring fair. - Trent

-I mowed my neighbours front lawn and naturestrip.
-I lent a ball to someone at school. – Max
+I mowed my neighbours front lawn and naturestrip. - Max

 I took a little girl who was hurt to the office. - Izabella

-We helped cook sausages, sell books and pack up at a fundraiser. – James, Lachie, Max & Zac
+We helped cook sausages and sell books at a fundraiser. - James, Lachie, Max & Zac

 I got the remote for my dad so he didn't have to get up. - Hayden